What Is the Current Estate Tax Limit, Rate, and Exemption?

 The Estate Tax Is Tied to the Lifetime Gift Tax Exemption

-Each year, you can give a person $15,000 without having to pay gift taxes on the money (there are general exceptions to this rule; e.g., you can pay unlimited amounts for tuition and college expenses).
+You can give a person $15,000 every year without having to pay gift taxes on the money (there are exceptions to this rule, such as in cases of tuition and college expenses, where there are no limits).
 If you are married, you and your spouse can combine your exemption, taking it to $30,000.

 If you want to give more than the annual exemption amount, you can either pay the tax on the gift, or you can use part of your lifetime gift tax exclusion allowance.
 Let's say you and your spouse give your child $100,000 this year.
 Of the total gift, $70,000 would be subject to the gift tax.
 However, you could include it as part of your lifetime gift tax exclusion allowance and avoid paying any taxes.
 Then, when you and your spouse die, you could only avoid taxes on a combined total of $23.09 million, instead of $23.16 million.

 The chart below shows how the top estate tax rate has changed from 2000 to 2018.

 You may have read that the federal estate tax rate is 40%.
 However, that isn't the whole story.
 That 40% rate is the top tax rate, and it only applies to families leaving behind more than $1 million—after accounting for the lifetime gift tax exclusion.
 In other words, your estate would have to be worth more than $12.58 million for it to face the 40% tax rate.
 The lowest tax rate, for those whose estates total just beyond the $11.58 million lifetime gift tax exclusion, is 18%.